-Child Sexual Assault CAN Be Prevented!
+Child Sexual Abuse CAN Be Prevented!
 But How?

-This is called “Building Your Prevention Team™,” and it is the cornerstone of child sexual assault prevention.
+This is called “Building Your Prevention Team™,” and it is THE cornerstone of child sexual abuse prevention.

-It also subtly lets people know that your child is off limits to child sexual assault.
+- And it subtly lets people know that your child is off limits to child sexual abuse.

 Often, we teach parents to teach their kids to “just say no,” forgetting that children shouldn’t be responsible for protecting themselves.
 Kids should be kids!
 It is up to us, their guardians and caregivers, to protect them however possible.

 There is safety in numbers.
-When you talk with your child’s caregivers, you Build Your Prevention Team™ and make people who assault children think twice about choosing your child.
+When you talk with your child’s caregivers, you Build Your Prevention Team™ and make people who abuse children think twice about choosing your child.